Job JSON specification¶

 The job will immediately be set to done, with no files actually transferred.

-Note: This example relies on the main site name is the default - "hq", the expression can also be replaced with your workspace code/domain (mycompany in these examples).
+Note: This example relies on the main site name being the default - "hq", the expression can also be replaced with your workspace code/domain (mycompany in these examples).

 accsyn not only supports rendering for example a single Houdini scene, splitting a frame range up in buckets, over a pool of render servers.
 Nested jobs with dependencies are also supported.
-Here is an example of a pipeline job, that runs task through a custom "pipeline" engine :
+Here is an example of a pipeline job, that runs tasks through a custom "pipeline" engine:

 {